Premium Bond prize rate cut to 4%

 What about future interest cuts?

 There were 14 successive interest rate rises from the Bank of England between December 2021 and August 2023 – where it was held at 5.25% until August 2024.
-It’s since dropped to 5% and a further cut is expected this year.
+It’s since dropped to 4.75% and there’s talk of further cuts next year.

 If that happens, it will mean most, if not all, savings accounts will react and move their rates down.
 Fixed rates have already dropped in anticipation and are at their lowest level in a year.